nyantec/narwhal/README.md

 __--ipv4-host addr__
 :    The IPv4 address that the host will be known as to the container.
 It'll also be configured as the containers default gateway.
+Defaults to `169.254.0.1`

 __--ipv6 addr__
 :    The IPv6 address assigned to the container.

 __--ipv6-host addr__
 :    The IPv6 address that the host will be known as to the container.
 It'll also be configured as the containers' default gateway.
+Defaults to `fe80::1`

 __--interface name__
 :    The name of the created interface inside the container.
 Defaults to `eth0`.